allanalberts/Credit-Card-Fraud-Identification-and-Management-Strategy/README.md

 ![](/images/SMOTE_score_comparison.png)

 ### Classifier Bagging
-**Voting Based Ensemble ** is fairly straight forward and it's soft setting it takes the argmax of the sums of the predicted probabilitiesas from multiple models.
+**Voting Based Ensemble** is fairly straight forward and it's soft setting it takes the argmax of the sums of the predicted probabilitiesas from multiple models.
 Individual submodels can be weighted so as to increase or decrease their impact on the final result.
 We will using the VotingClassifier to combine with equal weighting our strong learner classifiers that each approached the problem with a different methodology.

 ### Example Dependent Cost Matrix
 ![](/images/test_confusion_matrix.png)
 ![](/images/test_confusion_matrix_cost.png)

-### Anticpated Performance vs. Actual Performance
+### Anticipated Performance vs. Actual Performance
 ![](/images/test_total_cost.png)
 ![](/images/prod_total_cost.png)